-Rs I: Resolver Input selection: This allows selection of the OBS data input.

-Rs T: Resolver Test: This function shows the current selected OBS from either the mechanical resolver or the Serial port as selected from Rs I.

-RsCl: Resolver Calibration: Allows for the calibration of a mechanical resolver.

-SrMd: Serial Mode: Allows for configuration as a standalone unit or slaved to a COM 2000 to fully emulate a Garmin SL-30.

-VORC: VOR Calibrate: Allows for front panel calbration of the VOR system to the currently displayed frequency.
+- Rs I: Resolver Input selection: This allows selection of the OBS data input. - Rs T: Resolver Test: This function shows the current selected OBS from either the mechanical resolver or the Serial port as selected from Rs I. - RsCl: Resolver Calibration: Allows for the calibration of a mechanical resolver. - SrMd: Serial Mode: Allows for configuration as a standalone unit or slaved to a COM 2000 to fully emulate a Garmin SL-30. - VORC: VOR Calibrate: Allows for front panel calibration of the VOR system to the currently displayed frequency.

-3.2.1.1 OBS/Resolver Selection (Rs I)
+3.4.3 OBS/Resolver Selection (Rs I)

-Selecting the OBS input to the unit using the configuration pages has 3 options:
+Selecting the OBS input to the unit using the configuration pages has 4 options:

-- SER: Serial input: The unit accepts the OBS over the RS-232 input and changes the deviation outputs accordingly with the inputted data. - RES: Mechanical Resolver: The unit uses the analog resolver inputs to determine the OBS and changes the deviation outputs accordingly. - INT: Internal OBS: The NAV 2000 changes its display, eliminating the standby frequency and memory access to allow for direct input of the OBS.
+- Ser: Serial input: The unit accepts the OBS over the RS-232 input and changes the deviation outputs accordingly with the inputted data.
+The autopilot outputs and serial command 21 will flag if there is no serial OBS data provided every 5 seconds. - Res: Mechanical Resolver: The unit uses the analog resolver inputs to determine the OBS and changes the deviation outputs accordingly. - Int: Internal OBS: The NAV 2000 changes its display, eliminating the standby frequency and memory access to allow for direct input of the OBS.
 In this mode, the Volume knob becomes the OBS Control, and frequency input is directly inputted through the frequency knobs (Right Hand inner and outer).
 The display shows a digital CDI, however this is not to be used for IFR flight.
 In order to allow for IFR flight, an external CDI/VDI MUST be attached to the unit.